Lexington Mesothelioma Lawyer

 Jobs Sites That Used Asbestos in Lexington

-Although the city never had the heavy industry of other areas, there are still several job sites that used asbestos in Lexington.
+Although the city never had the heavy industry of other areas, several job sites still used asbestos in Lexington.
 These put workers at risk of exposure and may still pose a risk.

 Hospitals and Schools